xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 # Final thoughts

 We hope you find it useful.
-Please contact us if you need any help, encounter an issue, or struggle with anything.
-We are open to any suggestions and to provide help with any issue you might face using the library.

-Don't hesitate to [propose](https://github.com/xmartlabs/react-native-line/issues) or [collaborate](https://github.com/xmartlabs/react-native-line/pulls) with any feature you would like to add.
+Don't hesitate to contact us if you need any help or have a great new feature idea.
 We will be more than happy to keep this project growing!

 Finally, we also want to thank [everyone](https://github.com/xmartlabs/react-native-line#contributors) that helps create and maintain this library.